dkochmanski/charming-clim/doc/grafts.md

 ## Physical devices

-Sheet hierarchies may be manipulated without any physical medium, but to make them visible we need to draw them.
-CLIM defines `ports` and `grafts` to allow rooting sheets to the display server.
-To draw the sheet approximation `medium` is defined[^3].
+Sheet hierarchies may be manipulated without a physical medium but to make them visible we need to draw them.
+CLIM defines `ports` and `grafts` to allow rooting sheets to a display server. `medium` is defined to draw sheet approximation on the screen[^3].

-When we draw a square on a sheet which side length doesn't have any unit how should it look?
-What should be its appearance size?
-This question is far from trivial.
-We need to take into consideration at least these three scenarios:
+How should look a square with side length 10 when drawn on a sheet?
+Since it doesn't have a unit we can't tell.
+Before we decide on a unit we choose we need to take into consideration at least the following scenarios:

-1. If we assume device-specific unit results may drastically differ (density may vary from say 300dpi on a printer, through 160dpi on desktop[^4] down to character-based terminals with around 16dpi!).
-The very same square may have 20cm on the sheet, 10cm and 7cm on different displays and 1cm on the terminal.
-From the perspective of person who uses the application this may be confusing because physical objects doesn't change size depending on their location.
+1. If we assume device-specific unit results may drastically differ (density may vary from say 1200dpi on a printer down to 160dpi on a desktop[^4]!.
+The very same square could have 20cm on a paper sheet, 10cm and 7cm on different displays and 1cm on a terminal.
+From the perspective of person who uses the application this may be confusing because physical objects doesn't change size without a reason.

 2. Another possible approach is to assume the physical world distances measured in millimeters (or inches if you must).
-That way objects will have a similar size independent of the medium they are drawn on.
-This is better, but not good.
+Thanks to that object will have a similar size on different mediums.
+This is better but still not good.
 We have to acknowledge that most computer displays are pixel based.
-Specifying our distances in millimeters will inevitably lead to bigger distortions in the image (compared to situation if we had used pixels) so the drawing quality would suffer[^5].
-Moreover conversion from integral millimeter values to pixels will inevitably lead us to work on fractions what may hurt the performance.
+Specifying a distances in millimeters will inevitably lead to worse drawing quality[^5] (compared to the situation when we use pixels as the base unit).
+Moreover conversion from millimeter values to pixel will most inevitably lead to work on floats.

-3. Since we are engineers we may have a specific demands.
-We know, that our program will run on the terminal or on a screen in the bus showing the current station.
-Since the space is very limited we can't afford approximation from high-density description (in pixels or millimeters) to 80x24 console or 80x16 HD44780 LCD display (2 lines of 8 characters with 5x8 dots each).
-We need to be very precise with such interfaces, but we want to test software on the computer, so the ability to request a particular unit size for the sheet is essential to us.
-Needless to say, we may want to reuse the components we have created for these small displays in other applications which are pixel based.
+3. Some applications may have specific demands.
+For instance application is meant to run on a bus stop showing arrival times.
+Space of the display is very limited and we can't afford approximation from high-density specification (in pixels or millimeters) to 80x40 screen (5 lines of 8 characters with 5x8 dots each).
+We need to be very precise and the ability to request a particular unit size for a sheet is essential.
+Of course we want to test such application on a computer screen.

-We will try to answer this question in a moment.
-First we have to talk about the current CLIM specification and limitations imposed by the McCLIM implementaiton of grafts.
+I will try to answer this question in a moment.
+First we have to talk about the `CLIM` specification and limitations imposed by McCLIM's implementaiton of grafts.

 [^3]: See some [general recommendations](http://bauhh.dyndns.org:8000/clim-spec/12-4.html).